Use the buttons below to increase or decrease the text size:

 The Dubai Culture and Arts Authority has brought the city's best museums to Dubai 360, a special initiative that brings key landmarks and destinations online.
 Take a virtual reality tour through the hallways of Etihad Museum and learn more about the story of the nation, which dates back to the 1970s.
 Click, rotate and zoom your way through the virtual museum, and select the 'Info' button in the toolbar for details about the different exhibits.

 Check out Etihad Museum

-Explore choose photographs, videos, and timelapse panoramas to guide you through the Saruq Al-Hadid Archeology Museum.
+Explore photographs, videos, and timelapse panoramas to guide you through the Saruq Al-Hadid Archaeology Museum.
 This museum is dedicated to the secrets of the Iron Age and Stone Age, showcasing resurrected tools, pottery, fossils and other artefacts excavated from a remote desert site.
-There's much to discover, but see if you can find the historic gold ring that was the design inspiration for the Expo 2020 Dubai logo.
+There's much to discover, but see if you can spot the historic gold ring that became the design inspiration for the Expo 2020 Dubai logo.

 Check out Al Fahidi and Dubai Museum